stravalib/stravalib/docs/get-started/authenticate-with-strava.md

 :alt: "Screenshot of the Strava API create application page"
 :name: strava-api-create-application

-The above Strava documentation page image shows the Strava API create application page.
-The website value in this image is "localhost."
+The above image shows the Strava API create application page.
+Here, the website url is "localhost."
 This value can be any if you authenticate to gain local access to your Strava data.
 But if you plan to build a web application, you should place the URL of your application in that field.
 :::